eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 	- Familiar with accounting, financial statement analysis, and financial modeling
 	- Prior experience with VBA and/or SQL a plus, but not required
 	- Fluency in English required
++ Rust Software Engineer
+	- Serokell is a fast-growing, fully-remote software development company that works on innovative solutions for complex problems.
+We’re packed full of adventurous, curious, and inclusive folks that want to build cutting-edge software with modern technologies like functional programming.
+	- We’re seeking a Rust software engineer to join the development of communication and control software for a civil services drones project.
+	- Proficensy with Rust.
+	- Solid knowledge of Rust’s basics: type system, generics, lifetimes, std, serde, logging, error handling, project organization and structure.
+	- Extensive experience with Rust’s async ecosystem (tokio, futures, streams).
+	- Experience writing and running unit tests, integration tests.
+	- Knowledge of the fundamental algorithms and data structures like binary search tree, DFS, hashtable, quicksort, etc.
+	- Knowledge of computer networks: HTTP, TCP/IP stack, understanding of poll- and push-based data synchronization models and their usage in modern service APIs.
+	- Experience with cross-compiling Rust
+	- Knowledge of video formats and codecs, experience with gstreamer
+	- Experience with WebRTC
+	- Experience with PID or other feedback controllers
+	- Familiarity with C++
+	- Familiarity with strongly-typed functional languages and their patterns
+	- Develop robust, scalable, and maintainable Rust applications, adhering to best practices and coding standards.
+	- Participate in code reviews, providing constructive feedback and ensuring code quality.
+	- Debug and resolve technical issues, identifying and implementing effective solutions.
++ Smart Contract Developer
+	- Serokell is a fast-growing, fully remote software development company that works on innovative solutions for complex problems.
+We’re packed full of adventurous, curious, and inclusive folks who want to build cutting-edge software with modern technologies like functional programming.
+	- Serokell is building a talent pool for future projects, not hiring immediately.
+Submit your CV and be the first to know about an open role that aligns perfectly with your unique profile.
+	- We’re seeking a senior-level Smart Contract Developer to join a team of fierce and fun Serokellers.
+	- Fluency with with at least one blockchain from Ethereum (or another EVM-based), Solana, TON, Cardano, Tezos, and Internet Computer.
+	- 2+ years in front-end, back-end or full-stack development.
+	- 1+ years of experience writing, testing and deploying smart contracts for this blockchain.
+	- Hands-on experience with development tools for this blockchain.
+Knowledge of how to submit transactions to the blockchain, how to fetch data from it, and how to manage public and private keys.
+It can be command-line-based or web.
+	- Understanding of smart contract security issues and best practices.
+	- Knowledge of popular standards for this blockchain, e. g. token standards (ERC-20, ERC-721 and ERC-1155 in the case of Ethereum).
+	- Experience in developing and integrating decentralized applications that use smart contracts: whether on the backend or frontend.
+	- Basic understanding of cryptography primitives: public/private keys, signing, encryption, hashing.
+	- Knowledge of the fundamental algorithms and data structures like binary search tree, DFS, hashtable, quicksort, etc.
+	- Familiarity with tools used for build/deploy automation and CI/CD: Docker, Nix, Kubernetes, etc.
+	- Good coding culture (code structuring and decoupling, using git and pull requests, code review practices).
+	- Knowledge of TypeScript, Haskell, Rust or OCaml and experience with them.
+	- Experience in conducting smart contract audits and identifying vulnerabilities.
+	- Knowledge of computer networks: HTTP, TCP/IP stack, understanding of poll- and push-based data synchronization models and their usage in modern service APIs.
+	- Create and implement secure and efficient smart contracts on EVM and non-EVM (Solana, TON, Cardano, Tezos, Internet Computer) blockchain platforms.
+Ensure they are scalable, reliable, and maintainable.
+	- Integrate smart contracts with blockchain networks, which often involves backend and frontend work.
+We are interested in candidates skilled in either backend or frontend.
+	- Review and audit smart contracts written by us and possibly by other companies.
+	- Develop and execute unit tests, integration tests, and end-to-end tests for smart contracts.
+	- Write detailed documentation for smart contracts, including design specifications, user guides, and API documentation.
+	- Stay updated with the latest developments in blockchain technology, cryptographic methods, and smart contract languages.
+	- Optimize smart contract performance and gas efficiency.
+	- Implement and enforce security best practices to protect smart contracts from common attack vectors (e.g., reentrancy attacks, integer overflow/underflow).
+	- Provide ongoing support and maintenance for deployed smart contracts.
+Addressing issues and bugs reported by users.